Victorlcr/SQL-Essential-1S-25/README.md

 - 📄 Acesse o conteúdo visto no 1º dia: [SELECT, FROM](./aula1/)
 - 📄 Acesse o conteúdo visto no 2º dia: [WHERE, LIKE, DISTINCT, TOP e ORDER BY](./aula2/)
 - 📄 Acesse o conteúdo visto no 3º dia: [CREATE, INSERT, UPDATE e DELETE](./aula3/)
+- 📄 Acesse o conteúdo visto no 4º dia: [O MISTÉRIO DO QUARTO 305](./aula4/)
 - 📄 Acesse o conteúdo visto no 5º dia: [COUNT, SUM, AVG, MIN, MAX e GROUPBY](./aula5/)

 ## Como conectar ao Banco de Dados?